Rufous hornero: Threats

 Predators of adult and young rufous horneros include birds of prey such as the black-chested buzzard-eagle Buteo melanoleucus, small mammals, domestic cats, and a number of species of snakes and possibly lizards.
 However, its covered nest probably reduces predation risk.

 Status

-The rufous hornero has benefited from human changes to the environment and many live in highly modified habitat, such as city suburbs.
-In turn abandoned hornero nests may be of benefit to various other species of birds that nest in its unused "ovens".
+The rufous hornero has benefited from human changes to the environment and many live in highly modified habitats, such as city suburbs.
+In turn, abandoned hornero nests may be of benefit to various other species of birds that nest in its unused "ovens".
 The saffron finch is one species that commonly nests in old ovenbird nests.
-The rufous hornero is a familiar sight over much of its range and has been adopted as the national bird of Argentina and Uruguay.
+The rufous hornero is a familiar sight over much of its range and has been adopted as a national bird of Argentina.
 It is not threatened by human activities and is listed as least concern by the IUCN.